 There are many versions of these nests floating around on the internet; however, our patterns were developed and tested with the help of professional wildlife rehabilitators to prevent injuries to their animals and to ensure their utmost safety.
 The rescue centres and rehabilitators that we serve expect a high level of quality, and we take great pride in the fact that they trust our nests to safely provide warmth, comfort and security to the wildlife in their care, and we hope you do too!

 PLEASE NOTE: It has been an extremely busy start to the 2020 season, not only are we in the process of updating our volunteer website for the 2020 season but we've had an increase in volunteer applications being submitted.
-If your application and sample are approved you will hear from us shortly, thank you for your patience while we review applications.
+If your application and sample are approved you will hear from us shortly, thank you for your patience while we review applications and update our records.